spruceUI/spruceOS/README.md

   - SAVE/LOAD STATE RETROARCH: Home button
   - EXIT GAME: Select + Start (PSP home button and exit through menu) Pico-8 press start from gamelist and home from splore
   - FAST FORWARD: R2 (not for PSX)

+  *RETROARCH HOTKEYS*

+New unified Hotkeys configured for RetroArch, we updated them to what we would consider a 'common' layout and to make them compatible with our new use of the home key.
+ -SELECT+A=Screenshot

+-SELECT+B=Exit toMainUI

+-SELECT+X=OpenMenu

+-SELECT+Y=ToggleFPS

+-SELECT+L1=LoadState

+-SELECT+R1=SaveState

+-SELECT+L2=ToggleSlow Motion

+-SELECT+R2=ToggleFast Forward

+-SELECT+Up/Down=Cycle through shaders

+-SELECT+Left/Right = Cycle through state slots

   *WHILE IN MENU*